NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/nextflow.rst

     tmux new -s nf_tutorial # or any other name you like tmux set mouse on # enable mouse support for things like scrolling and selecting text

-Now, anything you do in this new terminal session is "save" and you can run the ``salloc`` command.
-When the connection to the server crashes mid-session, just reconnect to UPPMAX and do
+Now, anything you do in this new tmux terminal session is "save".
+When the connection to the server crashes mid-session, just reconnect to UPPMAX and your personal node and do

 .. code-block:: bash

     module load tmux
     tmux attach -t nf_tutorial

 To put tmux in background and keep the processes inside running, press ``Ctrl+B``, release, press ``D``.
-With tmux ls you can see which sessions are ongoing (can be multiple ones!) and you could connect to.
+With ``tmux ls`` you can see which sessions are ongoing (can be multiple ones!) and you could connect to.
 To reattach to your earlier session type ``tmux attach -t nf_tutorial`` as shown above.

 To kill a tmux session and stop any process running in it, press ``Ctrl+B``, release, press ``X`` followed by ``Y``.